CharlieStone/tour_de_france_routes/README.md

 Each row of the [data](https://github.com/CharlieStone/tour_de_france_routes/blob/master/data/tour_data.csv) is a stage of a Tour.
 Each row contains:
 + The date the stage started.
 + The stage number and stage type (prologue, main or sub stage a to c).
-+ The start and end locations of the stage (as place name, country and GPS coordinates).
++ The start and end locations of the stage (as place name, country and GPS coordinates, and elevation in metres).
 + The type of terrain for the stage (in raw form as terrain and grouped in terrain_group).
 + The winner of the stage (name and country).
 + The distance cycled in kilometres and the 'as the crow flies' distance between the start and end locations of the stage.